The Most Efficient Media Agency RFP Process

 What’s the difference between RFPs and RFIs in media buying?

-Why and when to use RFPs/RFIs as a media buyer?
+Why and when to use media agency RFPs/RFIs as a buyer?

-You can also think of an RFP or RFI as another method of vendor vetting.
+You can also think of a request for proposal RFP or RFI as another method of vendor vetting.
 Depending on how you structure your RFP/RFI, vendors will have to provide standardized responses to certain questions, which will put everyone on a level playing field.
-As such, an RFP/RFI should help you evaluate each potential vendor along at least 4 key criteria:
+As such, an RFP/RFI should help you evaluate each potential vendor along with at least 4 key criteria:

 - Vendor transparency and brand safety